gis-ops/tutorials/pgrouting/pgrouting-speedups.md

   ON   di.edge = pt.id;
 ```

 This query takes 13 seconds on my machine, a 9 second speed up by *simply avoiding to calculate cost on the fly*.

+### Speed Up #2: Limit Edges Table with Bounding Box

 While this one is obvious, there's another change we can make to the edges sql that will make our query run significantly faster: considering that `pgr_dijkstra` looks at every single edge in the edges table, we can simply limit the amount of edges the algorithm looks at *by only selecting those edges that are actually relevant for our route*.
 We do this by selecting the bounding box of our start and destination points, expanding it by a fixed value (0.1 degrees in this case) and intersecting our edge geometries with the resulting rectangle, only keeping those within it.
 Our query now looks like this:

 ```sql
 -- find he nearest vertex to the start longitude/latitude